Accepting that I was infertile was painful but necessary in my path to becoming a mother. I was finding my new dream in how to be a mother.

 After many rounds of fertility treatments with no positive results, it was apparent that I would not bear biological children.
 The desire to be a mother was so strong, though, that I was willing to look into adoption.
 My husband, however, was not.

-Shortly after finishing treatments, I went to a picnic hosted by Cradle of Hope Adoption Center, where I learned about a program called “Bridge of Hope.”
+Shortly after finishing treatments, I went to a picnic hosted by an agency where I learned about a program called “Bridge of Hope.”
 They bring Russian orphans to the United States to spend five weeks with an American family, hoping that permanent adoptive families will be found for the children.
 Fortunately, both my husband and I felt good about participating in the program and the fact that we would be able to spend time with a child before committing to adoption (which my husband was still wary about).
 When I saw a picture of Anya, I knew that she was my little girl.
-I knew that she belonged in our family.
+I knew that she belonged to our family.

 The summer day we picked her up and brought her home was perfect; she immediately began calling us Mama and Papa and held our hands.
 She was comfortable in our home and soon felt, to all of us, that she belonged with us.